 While we are proud of the sustainability criteria already in place in our KYS process, we are aware that this is an ongoing process and an evolving area which requires constant attention to comply with current and new developments.

 How we do business and who we do business with

-As a bank, our financing choices can help society to become more sustainable and acting in a more socially responsible way.
+As a bank, our financial services and financing choices can help society to become more sustainable and act in a more socially responsible way.